 - infectious mononucleosis

-Sometimes a person has chest pain as an effect of one condition and a headache as an effect of a separate condition.
-This is a more likely scenario.
+Sometimes a person has chest pain as a symptom of one condition and a headache as a symptom of a separate condition.
 This could be the case if you have a respiratory infection and are also dehydrated.
-Even if the two symptoms aren’t directly related to each other, they can be concerning, so it’s best to get them checked out.
+Even if the two symptoms aren’t directly related, they can be cause for concern, so it’s best to seek medical attention.

 Chest pain and headache are two concerning symptoms.
-Your doctor would start their diagnostic process by asking you about your symptoms.
+Your doctor will start the diagnostic process by asking you about your symptoms.
 Questions might include: